corepress-cms/VersionPress/README.md

 ---

-💤 Please note that VersionPress is not actively developed, see [#1481](https://github.com/versionpress/versionpress/issues/1481).

----

 Combining the best of both worlds, VersionPress is a user-friendly versioning solution for WordPress powered by Git.
 You can:

 - See history of your site